psuong/psuong.github.io/index.markdown

 ## About Me

-I'm currently a junior studying Computer Science at the City College of New York.
-Additionally, I'm also working on a startup company called [UGF Studio](http://www.ugfstudio.com), where my aim is to create game development tools to help other game developers/designers spend less time focusing only on development and more time on their design aspect.
-Additionally I am also the lead game designer and developer of the team, creating our first larger scaled project [Modern Knights](http://www.ugfstudio.com/#!a-knight-in-the-park-sequel/ccnk).
+I'm currently an upcoming senior/undergrad studying Computer Science at the City College of New York.

+Additionally, I've recently co-founded my own company, [initialPrefabs, LLC](http://www.initialprefabs.com), where we create custom game development tools for other game companies to streamline their game development process.
+We work closely with how the team operates so we can help each company achieve their products quicker.

 ## Less Official Stuff
 Aside from what I'm actively working on and programming, I like to spend my spare time playing and deconstructing games, reading historical fiction, and tinkering with household items to build something.